 For The Confused Indian Buyer: Here Are The Best Earphones Under Rs.
 1000

-We all own a pair of stock earphones that came as a complimentary pair with our smartphones.
+We all own a pair of stock earphones that came as a complementary pair with our smartphones.
 However, we can't help but admit that these earphones are no good for more than answering calls and listening to terrible audio quality.
 But wait!
 We have you covered.

 If you are low on budget and still wish to experience better quality audio, this is the category you should look at.
 This listicle comprises of the best earphones you can buy, within 1000 grand.